-(1) Transactions with common terms and the same counterparty have been aggregated and presented at the weighted average price, where applicable.
+(1) Transactions with common terms and the same counterparty have been aggregated and presented at the weighted average price.

-The fair value liability of the Corporation's financial derivative contracts at December 31, 2016 was \$9.4 million (2015 - NIL).
-As of December 31, 2016, if the future strip prices for AECO natural gas had been CDN\$0.10/GJ higher, with all other variables held constant, the after tax net loss in 2016 would have increased by \$2.4 million.
-As of December 31, 2016, if the future strip prices for WTI crude oil had been CDN\$1.00/bbl higher, with all other variables held constant, after tax net loss in 2016 would have increased by \$0.4 million.
+The fair value liability of the Corporation's financial derivative contracts at December 31, 2017 was \$4.0 million (2016 - \$9.4 million).
+As of December 31, 2017, if the future strip prices for WTI crude oil had been CDN\$1.00/bbl higher, with all other variables held constant, after tax net loss in 2017 would have increased by \$1.2 million.

-The following table provides a summary of the realized gain and unrealized loss on financial derivative contracts:
+The following table provides a summary of the realized and unrealized gains (losses) on financial derivative contracts: